PompeiiinPictures

 IX.2.12 Pompeii.
 December 2007.
 Looking east across shop, with niche in north wall.

 IX.2.12 Pompeii.
 December 2007.
-North wall of shop.
+North wall of shop with remains of plaster.

 IX.2.12 Pompeii.
 December 2007.
 Niche in north wall.